Visa policy of Egypt: Other visa exemption

-If travelling as part of an organised tour group that consists of at least 2 people, nationals of Algeria, Morocco and Tunisia who hold a signed guarantee letter from a travel agency, do not require a visa to enter Egypt.
+Citizens of Algeria, Djibouti, Iraq, Sudan, Syria, Tunisia and Yemen who are employed by the Arab league may enter Egypt without a visa.

-Visa exemption also applies to nationals of Bangladesh, India, Indonesia, Myanmar, Pakistan, Philippines and Thailand who are spouses and children of Egyptians.
-To qualify, a copy of a birth certificate, passport or national ID card of the relative must be presented to prove the relationship.
+If citizens of Algeria, Morocco and Tunisia are travelling as part of an organised tourist group that consists of at least 2 people and hold a signed guarantee letter from a travel agency, they may enter Egypt without a visa.

-Visa exemption also applies to sons and daughters born to an Egyptian father (except nationals of Iraq, Syria and Yemen), to an Egyptian mother if born after 25 July 2004 (except nationals of Iraq, Syria and Yemen), and to wives of Egyptian nationals (except nationals of Iraq, Morocco, and Syria).
+A visa exemption also applies to sons and daughters born to an Egyptian father, to an Egyptian mother if born after 25 July 2004, and to wives of Egyptian nationals (except nationals of Afghanistan, Iran, Iraq, Israel, Morocco, and Syria).
 To qualify for these visa exemptions, a copy of a birth certificate, passport or national ID card of the relative must be presented to prove the relationship.